segmentio/ts-mysql-plugin/readme.md

 Step 2: TS Config.

-Add the plugin to your compiler options in `tsconfig.json`:
+Add the plugin to your compiler options in `tsconfig.json`.
+Note that `databaseUri` is optional, but recommended.

 ```json
 {